Today we travelled to Shanghai. It was a doubly big day because The Missus arrived in Shanghai at the same time. More on that in a minute.

 Eventually, the time came to take a cab to the airport.
 We had a brief lunch at a coffee shop near our terminal, and then relaxed for a time while we waited for our flight.

 We had an uneventful flight to Shanghai.
 Upon arriving, I realized that my phone had drained all of its battery on the two-hour flight (this is despite being on airplane mode; I still have no idea what caused it).
-To compound things, we could not find Amelia at the domestic arrivals gate.
+To compound things, we could not find The Missus at the domestic arrivals gate.
 She had arrived an hour before us, and the plan was to meet there.
 It turns out that we were in opposite terminals of the airport.
 It is a very large airport, so we were not thrilled about this.

 Now reunited, we boarded the next train together and took off for downtown Shanghai.
 I should note that the Maglev train is pretty cool.
 For about CAD$9, it travels 32km in 8 minutes, capping out at a speed of 430km/hr.
 This, I think you will agree, is very fast.